bfb/cuda/README.md

 # Cuda

-Cuda is a server and client that uses socket to communication.
-Cuda client allows you to request a html file to the server and it will parse and retrieve all assets asynchronously.
+Cuda is a static server that uses socket to serve files under http protocol.

 ## Installation